EllarBooher/CalQ/README.md

 ## Building

-### Prerequisites
+### Prerequisites and dependencies

-Version numbers are the versions I have built and tested on, not necessarily the absolute minimum possible.

-- Qt 6.9.0
-- Possibly QtWayland for Qt6 on Ubuntu
-  - This was an issue for my WSL Ubuntu install, package is named `qt6-wayland`.
-I need to investigate the exact requirement further.
+- Qt 6.9.1+ with QtCore, QtTest, QtWidgets, QtGraphs, and all their required dependencies preinstalled
-- CMake 3.20 (Minimum is explicitly required)
+- CMake 3.21+
-- vcpkg 2025-04-16
+- vcpkg (Tested on 2025-04-16)
 - C++ compiler supporting C++23

-Supported platforms
+Supported 64-bit x86 platforms, listed with operating system and Qt installation used for testing and development:

+- Linux + gcc
-- Linux with gcc (Ubuntu 24.04 on WSL)
+    - Ubuntu 24.04 on WSL
-- MinGW with gcc (Windows 11, using MinGW 13.1.0 optionally installed with Qt)
+    - Qt 6.9.1 GCC 10.3.1
+- MinGW + clang
+    - Windows 11
+    - Qt 6.9.1 LLVM 17.0.6 MinGW
+- MSVC
+    - Windows 11
-- MSVC (Windows 11, using Visual Studio Community 2022 17.13.6)
+    - Qt 6.9.1 MSVC 2022

+### Notes

+Qt provides a gcc-compiled MinGW binary, but this one utilizes an out-of-date DirectX 12 header (d3d12.h) that prints warnings at runtime.
+By default, `./scripts/build_all.ps1` expects LLVM MinGW to be used.
+Otherwise, CalQ has no hard requirement for which MinGW platform to use, but be mindful.

+At runtime, the GUI application may log a warning about a missing QPA platform plugin.
+As long as the app starts, this can be safely ignored since it may be checking for others too.
+At runtime, environment variable `QT_QPA_PLATFORM_PLUGIN_PATH` is used as a hint for where to search, and `QT_QPA_PLATFORM` controls a list of suitable platform plugins to use e.g. `xcb;wayland`.
+The `QT_QPA_DEFAULT_PLATFORM` environment/CMake cache variable also exists for configuring the platform at build time.
+If you have a specific platform you wish to use, see https://doc.qt.io/qt-6/qpa.html for the list of possible plugins that you need to install.

 ### Building from Commandline

-QtCreator does this process automatically once you load one of the CMake presets, but you may wish to compile manually.
+QtCreator handles the build environment automatically and supports loading CMake presets and pre-built trees, but you may wish to compile manually.
 See the `scripts` folders for scripts that take in all the required parameters and handle the build environment.
 Use `Get-Help build.ps1` or `build.bash --help` for descriptions of the parameters.

-First, clone the repo:
+Otherwise, first clone the repo:

 ```bash
 git clone https://github.com/EllarBooher/CalQ